ElanMedoff/personal-site/README.md

 - Manually impelemented OAuth
   <!-- - Jest tests (TODO) -->
   <!-- - Playwright tests to ensure no broken links (TODO) -->

+### 🥞 Engineering stack

+- Next.js and Typescript
+- React Query for data fetching
+- Prisma as a database for sessions, post upvotes
+- Playwright for end-to-end, visual regression tests
+- Tailwindcss for styles, Framer Motion for animations